mtbkapp/mtbkapp-blog/content/posts/dataomic-datalog-rollup/content.md

 For some reason recursion is either easy or difficult for me, rarely in between.
 Recently I've been looking at different ways to calculate roll-up aggregations in a tree of data.
-These calculations can be done recursive algorithms.
+These calculations can be done with recursive algorithm.
 Here I show an example in Datomic.

 The datomic schema.
 Just three attributes: `:o/name`, `:o/parent`, and `:o/x`